Budgeat/codebytes/README.md

 ### Instructions
 - As part of this exercise you will be building a mobile app that tests your knowledge of both front-end and back-end concepts
 - Please start by creating a fork of the repo so you can push your changes to it
-- Make sure to commit your code as you complete each task
 - Complete all the tasks as described by their requirements
 - You have freedom over what technologies to use, but the preferred ones are:
     - PHP/Laravel